Dominion: Storm Over Gift 3: Multiplayer

+There is a multiplayer mode that supports up to eight players.
+There are four built-in connection types, serial, modem, IPX and TCP/IP for direct play.
+Like other real-time strategy games the multiplayer options can be set to have high or low resources and slow to fast speed.
+MPlayer.com was launched with Dominion, which came pre-installed.

 Plot

 The game takes place on the fictitious planet of Gift 3 where war has broken out between four different races: the Scorps, Darkens, Mercs and Humans.
 The setting is shared with G-Nome.